 The intent of this plan is the generation and use of TN, TP and TSS credits before and during operation of the SWIFT Project in collaboration with HRSD pursuant to the Hampton Roads Water Quality Credit Agreement for Chesapeake Bay Restoration to which CNU and HRSD are signatories.
-This compliance method is in lieu of more traditional stormwater retrofit projects.
-Not only does this method have the advantage of more reliably meeting the MS4 Permit's short deadlines, but it is also beneficial to the public in that it will meet CNU's Chesapeake Bay TMDL reduction goals more cost-effectively than otherwise possible.
+This compliance method is in lieu of more traditional stormwater retrofit projects, which may not be feasible to execute on a condensed 10-year schedule (i.e., Second and Third Bay TMDL Permit Cycles).
+Not only does this method have the advantage of more reliably meeting the MS4 Permit's short deadlines, but it is also beneficial to the public in that it will meet FMA's Chesapeake Bay TMDL reduction goals more cost-effectively than otherwise possible.
 This component of the plan is fully in accordance with Virginia Code §62.1-44.19:21 (TN and TP) and §62.1-44.19:21.1 (TSS).
-The quantity of reduction credits that are allocated to this TMDL Action Plan for the James River Basin are 34.68 lbs/yr TN, 8.61 lbs/yr TP, and 3,895.55 lbs/yr TSS.
+The quantity of reduction credits from the SWIFT Project that are allocated to this TMDL Action Plan for the James River Basin are lbs/yr TN, lbs/yr TP, and lbs/yr TSS.